aivruu/aivruu/README.md

 # ~ Hello There 👋 ~

 My name is Benjamin, and i'm programmer from 2 years and i make minecraft plugins and from time to time, some small programs when i bored.
+Also i'm a lover of Astrophysical and the rockets

 Knowledge at PaperSpigot/Spigot & BungeeCord platforms & beginner at Kotlin.